sbg-tir/SBG-TIR-L4-VA/README.md

 -   StandardMetadata

 #### 2.1.1.
 Standard Metadata
-Each product contains a custom set of `ProductMetadata` attributes, as listed in Table 5.
 Information on the `StandardMetadata` is included on the [SBG-TIR github landing page](https://github.com/sbg-tir)

 #### 2.1.2.
 Product Metadata